Online evaluations in AI Configs

 Use evaluation metrics in guardrails and experiments

-Evaluation metrics appear as selectable metrics in guarded rollouts and experiments.
+Evaluation metrics appear as selectable metrics in guarded rollouts and experiments for AI Configs in completion mode.

 This creates a connected workflow for releasing and evaluating changes to prompts and models.